-Growing numbers of children have been experiencing mental distress linked to feelings of "gender dysphoria", 5 with increasing numbers identifying as transgender.
-6
+Growing numbers of children have been experiencing mental distress linked to feelings of "gender dysphoria",7 with increasing numbers identifying as transgender.8

 Schools and teachers have faced a barrage of demands and opinion about "transgender children", some of it linked to guidance suggesting that children's rights under the Equality Act mean that schools must "affirm" them as the opposite sex.
-Several local authorities have withdrawn such guidance when challenged.
-The Scottish Government announced in 2019 that it would issue its own guidance in this area, as of date of publication of this guidance this has not been published.
+Several local authorities have withdrawn such guidance when challenged.9 The government has not yet provided clear guidance.
 This guide seeks to cut through the confusion.

 All children have a right to education and to be protected from harm.
-Schools need to have child-welfare focused policies, rules and expectations, and robust safeguarding practices.
+Schools need to have childwelfare focused policies, rules and expectations, and robust safeguarding practices.
 They need to have rules and practices that treat all children fairly, in line with the Equality Act 2010.
 This guide is concerned with those whole-school rules.

-This guidance (and the England and Wales version) was also developed with regard to guidance issued last year on Relationship and Sex Education by the Department for Education in England and Wales.
-It discourages schools encouraging children to think that if they don't comply with gender stereotypes "either their personality or their body is wrong and in need of changing".8
+The Department for Education last year issued guidance on Relationship and Sex Education.
+It discourages schools encouraging children to think that if they don't comply with gender stereotypes "either their personality or their body is wrong and in need of changing".10

-It also takes heed of the judgment of the High Court in England and Wales which recently considered whether children are able to give informed consent for treatment with puberty blocking drugs.
+The High Court has recently considered whether children are able to give informed consent for treatment with puberty blocking drugs.
 It found that it would be highly unlikely that a child aged under 13 could understand and weigh the long-term risks and consequences, and doubtful for a child aged 14 or 15.
-For children aged 16 and 17, clinicians should seek court authorisation.
-In response to this the Scottish Government has said it would consider its findings.
+For children aged 16 and 17, clinicians should seek court authorisation.11